How to Get from Italy to Croatia by Plane, Ferry, Train or Bus

 Are you coming from Italy to Split?
 Taking a ferry from Italy to Split Croatia is your best option if you are traveling from Italian Adriatic coast.
 There are several ferry companies on the line from Ancona to Split, or Ancona to Zadar.

 Croatian national company Jadrolinija is the oldest and more reliable connecting Ancona to Split by ferries run year-round, Ancona to Zadar and Bari to Dubrovnik.
-Check new 2018 price list on above lines.

 Many travelers visiting Venice as a top Italian destination, have a chance to to hop over to Istria peninsula (see the map) to visit for a day or two, some Istria’s several highlight spots like Porec, Rovinj, Pula and Umag.

 Venezia Lines is a high speed passenger ferry operator linking the North Adriatic coast of Italy with Croatia (Istria region).
 This company keeps regular connections to the Croatian coast (only passengers) in the period from the end of May to the mid of September.